 Misaka 9982: "What is it?" asks Misaka as she feigns innocence, enjoying the refreshing aftertaste of the chocolate mint ice cream.

 - Axis Powers Hetalia, from Kiku/Japan: "An unpleasant sensation..."
 Cue the Discretion Shot.

 - In Black Lagoon, Gretel says or implies she feels a little bad about using two local orphans as decoys, pretty much ensuring their death.

 - One of the things that Kyon does as an Unreliable Narrator in Haruhi Suzumiya.

-Once he was narrating how scared he was about a monster; when Itsuki mused that he sure didn't act scared.
-We were treated to him devoting a paragraph or two of him listing how he had the traits of being scared... until that trails off and it isn't addressed again.
+- For example, he'll say he's terrified about something but only rarely will he show actions that actually show it.
+Kyon's style is also in contrast to the story's treatment of Haruhi's inner state, which is almost exclusively Show, Don't Tell.
+Once he is narrating how scared he is about a monster, when Itsuki muses that he sure doesn't act scared.
+We are treated to him devoting a paragraph or two of him listing how he has the traits of being scared... until that trails off and it isn't addressed again.

 Sōsuke: You perceive wrongly.
 I feel unimaginable happiness wasting time talking with women.
 I'm that type of human.

 - In Fullmetal Alchemist, Wrath has a habit of monologuing on how certain things make him angry, generally in the vein of how much he hates puny humans.
 Brotherhood usually makes him sound anything but furious during these monologues, giving the impression that he's incapable of broadcasting emotion properly.
 Or that he's just really skilled at hiding his rage.
 For a few seconds, anyway.
 His name is "Wrath", not "rage" or "fury".
 The emotion of wrath is not nearly as overt as the others, and it is not mutually exclusive with tranquility.